mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 **This transcript is in rough draft stage.**

-(Transcriber’s note: In the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
+(Transcriber’s Note: In the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
 Since Talk 1 must have come before Talk 2, I have switched the dates accordingly.)

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-4-lecture-1" target="_blank">Listen to this talk on mnzencenter.org</a>